xan105/Achievement-Watcher/README.md

 - mergeDuplicate<br />
   default to true<br />
   Try to merge multiple achievement source for the same game.<br />
+- timeMergeRecentFirst<br/>
+  default to false<br />
+  When merging duplicates, show the most recent timestamp (set to false for the oldest).
 - hideZero<br />
   default to false<br />
   Hide 0% Game.<br />